Foto: BäderBetriebe Frankfurt

 Given the countless great running trails in and around town, hardly surprisingly Frankfurt is home to Germany’s largest running club, Spiridon Frankfurt e.V.

-Germany’s first golf course was built in 1899 in Bad Homburg by an Englishman, the appropriately named R. W. Duff.
+Germany’s first golf course was built in Bad Homburg in 1899 by an Englishman, the appropriately named R. W. Duff.

-Those who enjoy skiing can get in on top resorts across Europe at low prices by signing up with the Frankfurt Ski, Snowboard, Sports & Social Club e.V.
+Skiers and snowboarders can access top resorts across Europe at low cost by joining the Frankfurt Ski, Snowboard, Sports & Social Club e.V.

 The Main offers a perfect playground for watersport lovers, either beginners or experienced.

-While the popularity of tennis in Germany may have peaked in the glory days of Boris Becker and Steffi Graf, the sport still remains very popular.
+The popularity of tennis in Germany may have peaked in the glory days of Boris Becker and Steffi Graf, but the sport remains hugely popular.

 Watching the professionals in team sports means excitement and fun at a high level.
 Whether football, basketball, American football or ice hockey, there is something for everyone.